shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.5.md

 ---

+### Auth for Gaming Apps (Unity)

+The {{config.extra.arcana.product_name}} product now allows gaming apps built using the Unity framework to easily onboard users through the {{config.extra.arcana.sdk_name}} and sign blockchain transactions.
+Developers must install the `{{config.extra.arcana.gaming_sdk_pkg_name}}` package and refer to the [[unity-quick-start|Arcana Auth Quick Start Guide for Gaming Apps]] to integrate Unity apps with the {{config.extra.arcana.sdk_name}} SDK.

+We are working on supporting other gaming platforms in the future, stay tuned.

+### Auth for Mobile Apps

+The {{config.extra.arcana.product_name}} product now allows mobile apps built using Flutter and React-Native frameworks to easily onboard users through the {{config.extra.arcana.sdk_name}} and sign blockchain transactions.

+Flutter app developers must install the `{{config.extra.arcana.mobile_flutter_sdk_pkg_name}}` package and refer to the [[flutter-quick-start|Arcana Auth Quick Start Guide for Flutter Apps]] to integrate Web3 Flutter apps with the {{config.extra.arcana.sdk_name}} SDK.

+React-Native app developers must install the `{{config.extra.arcana.mobile_react_native_sdk_pkg_name}}` package and refer to the [[react-native-quick-start|Arcana Auth Quick Start Guide for React-Native Apps]] to integrate Web3 React-Native apps with the {{config.extra.arcana.sdk_name}} SDK.

 ### Steam OAuth Support

 Web3 applications that integrate with the {{config.extra.arcana.sdk_name}} can now onboard users via [Steam OAuth](https://partner.steamgames.com/doc/webapi_overview/oauth).
 See [[config-auth-steam|how to configure Steam as an onboarding option]] section for more details.
 After configuring one or more authentication providers through the {{config.extra.arcana.dashboard_name}}, applications can onboard users with a single line of code using `loginWithSocial` call.
-Developers can use the built-in plug-and-play login UI feature of the the {{config.extra.arcana.sdk_name}} or use a custom login UI and allow users to onboard the app using Steam.
+Developers can use the built-in plug-and-play login UI feature of the {{config.extra.arcana.sdk_name}} or use a custom login UI and allow users to onboard the app using Steam.
 See [[index-onboard-users|how to onboard users]] section and choose the app type for instructions on how to onboard users with Steam.

 ### Firebase Auth Support